kratsg/optimization/README.md

 Note that weights are applied in order of prominance and specificity: weighted events are applying the monte-carlo event weights (from the generators themselves).
 Scaled events are with the mc weights applied but also scaled using the sample weights (the ones that differ from sample to sample).

-The output is a json file which will look like
+The output is a directory of json files which will look like

 ```json
 [